 Sections 4.4 and 4.5 unleash upon us a dizzying array of other distribution functions.
-I count six.
-My goal here is to put these into context so we can understand how they fit together.
+(I count six or seven.)
+In this course, we'll skip section 4.5, and therefore only have to contend with the details of a few of them.
+Still, it's handy to put them into some context so we can understand how they fit together.
 First, a qualitative overview:

 - The exponential distribution occurs in the context of a Poisson process.
-It is the pdf of the time we have to wait for a Poisson event to occur. - The gamma and Weibull distributions are variants of the exponential distribution with a modified shape.
-They describe physical situations where the expected waiting time changes depending on how long we've been waiting. - The log-normal distribution is the pdf of a rv whose logarithm obeys the normal distribution. - The chi-squared distribution is the pdf of the sum of the squares of one or more independent standard normal random variables. - The beta distribution is a type of pdf for a quantity which can be defined over a finite interval.
+It is the pdf of the time we have to wait for a Poisson event to occur. - The gamma distribution is a variant of the exponential distribution with a modified shape.
+It describes a physical situation where the expected waiting time changes depending on how long we've been waiting.
+(The Weibull distribution, which is in section 4.5, is a different variation on the exponential distribution.) - The chi-squared distribution is the pdf of the sum of the squares of one or more independent standard normal random variables.
+This pdf turns out to be a special case of the gamma distribution.